How to Find, Choose, and Use

-Ancho chilies, are dried, ripe poblano peppers (part of the highly variable species Capsicum annuum).
-Ancho chilies, like fresh poblanos, are generally low in heat, with a distinctive sweet, fruity flavour.
+Ancho chilies are dried, ripe poblano peppers (part of the highly variable species Capsicum annuum).
+Along with mulato and pasilla chilies, anchos are part of the 'Holy Trinity' of Mexican chilies, famous for their use in moles and related dishes.
+Like fresh poblanos, ancho chilies are generally low in heat, with a distinctive sweet, fruity flavour.

 Scoville Heat Units